trustoverip/tswg-keri-specification/spec/spec.md

 Pre-Rotation example:

-Recall that the keypairs for a given AID may be represented by the indexed letter label such as A<sup>i,j</sup><sub>k</sub> where ‘i' denotes the i<sup>th</sup> keypair from the sequence of all keypairs, ‘j’ denotes the j<sup>th</sup> Establishment event in which the keypair is authoritative, and ‘k’ represents the k<sup>th</sup> Key event in which the keypair is authoritative.
+Recall that the keypairs for a given AID may be represented by the indexed letter label such as A<sup>i,j</sup><sub>k</sub> where 'i' denotes the i<sup>th</sup> keypair from the sequence of all keypairs, 'j’ denotes the j<sup>th</sup> Establishment event in which the keypair is authoritative, and 'k’ represents the k<sup>th</sup> Key event in which the keypair is authoritative.
 When a KEL has only Establishment events, then j = k.
 When only one keypair is authoritative at any given Key state then i = j.

 Also, recall that a pre-rotated keypair is designated by the digest of its public key appearing in an Establishment event.
 The digest is denoted as H(A) or H(A<sup>i,j</sup><sub>k</sub>) in indexed form.
 The appearance of the digest makes a forward Verifiable cryptographic commitment that may be realized in the future when and if that public key is exposed and listed as a current authoritative signing key in a subsequent Establishment event.